 While hair loss in squirrels can look serious, the diseases that cause it aren't infectious to humans or pets.
 The squirrel family contains about 280 species, including ground squirrels, flying squirrels and tree squirrels, such as eastern and western gray squirrels and fox squirrels.
 Ground squirrels have short, thick forelimbs for digging; flying squirrels have a furred membrane that extends between their ankles and wrists, and tree squirrels have large ears, sharp claws and long, bushy tails.
 It's rare to see a completely hairless squirrel, however you may often see a partially bald squirrel missing fur in patches, or a squirrel with no hair on tail.

 Some squirrels' hair loss could be due to the genes they inherited from their parents.
-These animals might not have lost their hair -- they might have never grown hair in their bald patches.
+These animals might not have lost their hair – they might have never grown hair in their bald patches.
 Fox squirrels and gray squirrels sometimes have bare areas of skin where their hair follicles are absent or don't function.
 The skin is normal otherwise, and not infected with mites or diseases.
 It's thought this is a genetic condition, and probably has no ill effects, though the affected animals won't recover their hair.